sitamgithub-MSIT/PicQ/README.md

 5. Install the required dependencies: `pip install -r requirements.txt`
 6. Run the Gradio application: `python app.py`

-Now, open up your local host and you should see the web application running.
-If you would like more information, please refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
+Now, open up your local host and see the web application running.
+For more information, please refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
 Also, a live version of the application can be found [here](https://huggingface.co/spaces/sitammeur/PicQ).

+**Note**: The application is hosted on Hugging Face Spaces running on a GPU.
+For local use, you are expected to have a GPU for running the application.
+If you do not have a GPU, you can explore the CPU inference option provided by the model [here](https://huggingface.co/collections/openbmb/minicpm-65d48bf958302b9fd25b698f).

 ## Usage